smalot/pdfparser/README.md

 # PdfParser #
-This is a Fork for the original Smalot/PdfParser to be used with Izabala/PdfExtractor.
+This is a Fork for the original Smalot/PdfParser to be used with Izabala/PdfExtractor project.

 Pdf Parser, a standalone PHP library, provides various tools to extract data from a PDF file.